atandri1/biomeddatadesignweek1/README.md

 # biomeddatadesignweek1

-This code uses the hungarian algorithm to solve the linear sum assignment problem of assigning doctors to hospitals.
-This is a common optimization technique that minimizes (or maximizes, depending on how preference is reported) "cost", assigning the maximum number of people to their largest preference.
+Method 1:

-The first step in this method is creating a workable cost matrix.
-As there may be more doctors than hospitals, each hospital can have multiple positions, ultimately making the number of positions >= the number of doctors.
-However, the doctor's preferences were for hospitals, not positions, so the matrix had to be expanded so the positions within a hospital had the same ranking from the same doctor.
-This process of matrix construction can be seen in the "expandmatrix" function and previous lines of code.
+This method solves the linear sum assignment problem by forming it into a convex optimization problem.
+The input matrix should have each of the doctor's prreferences as rows, with each column corresponding to a particular hospital.

-The next steps are mathematical matrix functions that ultimately calculates a permutation matrix with one "assignment" in each row and column (i.e. one doctor is assigned to one position).
+The convex optimization minimizes cost in producing a permutation matrix of only entries of 1 and 0, where 1=assignment to position and 0=no assignment to this position.
+The constraints for the convex optimization problem was that each row should have a sum of 1 (only one assignment per doctor) and that each column should have a sum equal to the number of assignments to that hospital.

-First, the minimum/maximum value of each row is determined, and subtracted from every other element in the row.
+The number of assignments for each hospital was calculated so that each hospital would have a roughly equal number of doctors.
+For example, if there were 5 doctors and 5 hospitals, each hospital would only have one assignment.
+However, if there were 6 doctors and 5 hospitals, each hospital is calculated to have at most two possible assignments.

-Zeros are then found and marked.
-The column(s) with zeros are covered, and the process of finding the maximum value and subtracting is repeated on the resulting smaller matrix.
+A 5x4 example preference matrix was included in this code as a test.
+This matrix can be replaced with any desired preference matrix.